TokamakUI/Tokamak/README.md

 with tests completing in a fraction of a second.

 * **Platform-independent core**: our main goal is to eventually support as many platforms as possible.
-Starting with iOS and UIKit, we aim to add renderers for macOS/AppKit, WebAssembly/DOM and Android in future versions.
+Starting with iOS and UIKit, we plan to add renderers for macOS/AppKit, WebAssembly/DOM and native Android in future versions.
 As the core API is cross-platform, UI components written with Gluon won't need to change to become available on newly added platforms unless you need UI logic specific to a device or OS.

 * **Architecture proven to work**: React have been available for years and gained a lot of traction and is still growing.
-We've seen so many apps successfully rebuilt with it and heard positive feedback on React itself, but a lot of complaints about JavaScript.
+We've seen so many apps successfully rebuilt with it and heard positive feedback on React itself, but a lot of complaints about overreliance on JavaScript.
 Gluon makes architecture of React with its established patterns available to you in Swift.

 ## Table of contents